Camelot Unchained

-Camelot Unchained is an in-development fantasy massively multiplayer online role-playing game from City State Entertainment which was partially funded through Kickstarter.
+Camelot Unchained is an upcoming fantasy massively multiplayer online role-playing game from City State Entertainment which was partially funded through Kickstarter.
 Leading its production is Mark Jacobs, the former designer of Dark Age of Camelot.
-Its crowd funding campaign has raised US$4.5 million with Jacobs contributing an additional $5 million from his own assets, and raising an additional $7.5 million from investors, for a total of $17 million.
+Its crowd funding campaign raised US$4.5 million with Jacobs contributing an additional $5 million from his own assets, and raising an additional $7.5 million from investors, for a total of $17 million.
 The game is based on its own proprietary game engine engineered for server-side physics and large-scale battles, and as such will focus primarily on open world PVP rather than "theme park" instanced encounters or battlegrounds.
-Camelot Unchained entered Beta 1 phase on July 31, 2018.
+Camelot Unchained entered Beta 1 phase on July 31, 2018, and early access on June 2, 2026.

 Gameplay

 Camelot Unchained is considered to be a spiritual successor to Mark Jacobs' prior game Dark Age of Camelot (DAoC) and will prominently feature a Player versus Player (PvP)-centric design which Jacobs now calls "Tri-Realm".
 Also like DAoC, the game will borrow from Arthurian legend, Norse mythology, and Irish mythology while adding new and original elements to it.
 The game is planned to have large scale PvP battles as a primary focus to its gameplay.
 Jacobs denies considering the game a spiritual successor to DAoC although stating he could have legally done so had he chosen to.